 Lone workers typically won’t have anyone around to help them in the event of, for example, an accident.

-So, you need to take steps to ensure they have the correct amount of support—and measures in place in the event of an accident.
+As an employer, you need to take steps to ensure your employees have comprehensive support.
+Additionally, you should already have measures in place in case of an accident.

 Lone working laws in the UK

 Hiring this type of employee is legal, but you do have a duty of care to them.
-Current UK laws mean you must ensure staff are “reasonably safe”.
+Current UK laws mean you are doing everything that is ‘reasonably practicable’ and ensure staff are safe at work.